acorn-io/runtime/docs/docs/100-reference/01-command-line/acorn_volume_snapshot_create.md

 ### Options

 ```
   -h, --help                    help for create
   -n, --name string             Give your snapshot a custom name
+  -s, --snapshot-class string   Manually select the snapshot class used
 ```

 ### Options inherited from parent commands